Your study is very important to you, but somehow you are distracted and get stuck in something unproductive.

 While I was in school, I hated taking notes on a dry and long academic read.

-But I noticed that when I procrastinate when studying, I’m only pushing the pain forward.
+But I noticed that when I procrastinate, I’m only pushing the pain forward.

 The ugly part is that the pain will come eventually!